 Reigate School is a fully inclusive comprehensive school that supports children from all cultures and ethnic groups.
 Children and staff are aware of cultural differences and respect such differences.
-Our Social, Moral, Spiritual and Cultural (SMSC) framework encourages discussions and learning about prejudice and bias in lessons and other learning activities.
+Our Social, Moral, Spiritual and Cultural (SMSC) framework encourages discussions and learning about prejudice and bias in lessons, assemblies and tutor time.